cretucosmin3/SimpliSharp/README.md

 ## Features

-*   **SmartDataProcessor**: A generic data processing class that intelligently manages concurrency based on real-time CPU usage.
-This is ideal for CPU-intensive tasks where you want to maximize throughput without overloading the system.

-## Usage

 ### SmartDataProcessor

 The `SmartDataProcessor<T>` is designed to process a queue of items in parallel, while automatically adjusting the level of concurrency to stay within a specified CPU usage limit.